mpick90sick/conflict-resolution/README.md

 # conflict-resolution

-## This is a subheading created internationally
+## This is a subheading created locally

-I gave up, sorry :p
+All of this content added to the README file has been added from my local repository.